zettajs/zettajs.github.io/recipes/_posts/2014-09-18-IoT-Security-System.md

 ![Cloud9 Splash Screen](/images/recipes/security_system/screens/cloud9.png){:.zoom}

-# Download the starter code
+# Download the Starter Code

 Clone [this example repo](https://github.com/alanguir/zetta-security-system/) to your BeagleBone from the terminal in the Cloud9 IDE - we'll be adding to it for the rest of the tutorial.
 You should clone into the `/var/lib/cloud9/` folder, which is the default top level folder when you load the Cloud9 IDE.